-Wells is a beautiful medieval city within the hills of the Mendips and is the smallest city in Europe.
+Wells is a beautiful medieval city within the hills of the Mendips and is renown as the smallest city in Europe.
 Bath on the other hand is a stunning and truly unique destination, but by no means small!
-Both cities are a must-see on your travels through Somerset, England.

 You may ask yourself, why this city is named Wells?
 Apparently, the name stems from the three wells: one in the market place and two within the grounds of the Bishop’s Palace and cathedral – a dedication to Saint Andrew.